by Will Grumke September 08, 2021 10 min read

 Roll the foam slowly across the muscle group: no more than an inch or so per second is a good rule of thumb.

 As you locate painful or tight areas, stop the roller and pause for a few seconds.
-Consciously try to relax those muscle groups without relieving the pressure on the roller.... and remember, breath!
+Side note, sometimes holding on a "problem spot" for 15 to 20 seconds can help as well.
+Note: Consciously try to relax those muscle groups without relieving the pressure on the roller ... and remember, breathe!

-Then, continue along the rest of your body or muscle you're working on.
+Then, continue along the rest of your body or muscle group you're working on.

 If you have a muscle group that is too tight or painful to directly press down on, you can always shift the roller around and put pressure on the surrounding area instead.

-This will gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return the roller later.
+This can help gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return the roller later.
 This might happen during the same session or over a period of several weeks.

 Over time, you should be able to use the foam roller over the regular trouble spots of your body.